Julianne Boyd

-Julianne Boyd is an American theatre director and was the Founding Artistic Director of the Barrington Stage Company of Pittsfield, Massachusetts.
+Julianne Parks Boyd (born December 22, 1944) is an American theatre director and was the Founding Artistic Director of the Barrington Stage Company of Pittsfield, Massachusetts.
 She retired in 2022.

 Education

-Boyd received a B.A. in Theater and Education from Beaver College (now known as Arcadia University) in Pennsylvania, and a doctorate in Theater from the City University of New York.
+Born in 1944, Boyd received a B.A. in Theater and Education from Beaver College (now known as Arcadia University) in Pennsylvania, and a doctorate in Theater from the City University of New York.

 Barrington Stage Company

 Boyd is the founder (1995) and artistic director of the Berkshire-based Barrington Stage Company (BSC).
 The company, which was originally based in Sheffield, Massachusetts, moved to Pittsfield, Massachusetts, in 2006.
 Barrington Stage Company produced the world premiere of William Finn and Rachel Sheinkin's musical The 25th Annual Putnam County Spelling Bee in 2004, which garnered two Tony Awards (Rachel Sheinkin for Outstanding Book, and Dan Fogler for Outstanding Male Performer in a Musical) when it moved to Broadway in 2005.
 Barrington Stage also produced the world premiere of Mark St. Germain's Freud’s Last Session in 2009, starring Martin Rayner and Mark H. Dold.
 It later moved Off-Broadway and played for two years.
 In October 2014, Barrington Stage's 2013 production of On The Town, directed by John Rando and choreographed by Josh Bergasse, opened on Broadway at the Lyric Theatre.